All Products

 odps.external.data.output.suffix

-Add this property to specify a custom suffix for the names of output files.
+Add this property to add a custom suffix to output files.

 None